Nikon D1X vs D3S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1X and the D3S have been discontinued, but can regularly be found used on eBay.
+Both the D1X and the D3S have been discontinued, but can regularly be found used on ebay.
 The D1X was replaced by the Nikon D2X, while the D3S was followed by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1X and D3S can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Nikon D3S Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D1X and the Nikon D3S?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.